 Further on down the line, your stomach produces the enzymes pepsin and gastric lipase, which help to break down protein and fat into smaller components that can be absorbed by your small intestine.

-Your pancreas also produces a number of additional digestive enzymes that further help break the foods you eat into smaller parts that can be absorbed and turned into fuel for your body and its daily activities.
+Your pancreas also produces additional digestive enzymes (amylase, lipase, proteases) that break down starches, fats and proteins into smaller parts that can be absorbed and turned into fuel for your body and its daily activities.

 What Happens If You Don’t Have Enough Digestive Enzymes?